ROUNDDOWN Function – Google Sheets

 Example 4 – Round a Negative Number

 This function also rounds negative numbers.
-Let’s take the previous example and change the sign to negative.
+Let’s change the sign to negative and see what happens.

 =ROUNDDOWN(-123.4567, 0)

-This formula returns the value -123, which is a different result than the INT function provides.
+This formula returns the value -123, which is different from the result provided by the INT function.
 Read more about the difference between INT and ROUND in Google Sheets.

 Live Examples in Google Sheets